Parametric multi-fidelity Monte Carlo estimation with applications to extremes: Examples and numerical illustrations

 for some parameter $r \in (0, 1]$.
-Note that $r = 1$ gives independent $\xhifi, \xlofi$.
-Letting $r \to 0$, we have $A(t) = \max(t, 1-t)$, giving total positive dependence, so that $r$ is a one-parameter gauge of dependence.
-Common also is the asymmetric logistic dependence function,

-for $a,b \in [0, 1]$, but our analysis below will be for \eqref{e:blockmax-G-log} only.
-See \cite{balakrishnan2009}, Chapter 12, for more information on a bivariate Gumbel distribution.
-Bivariate Gumbel distributions arise as possible limits of normalized bivariate maxima of the block of bivariate observations.
+Here, $r$ is a one-parameter gauge of dependence, interpolating between independence ($r=1$) and perfect positive dependence ($r\to0$).
+Bivariate Gumbel distributions arise as possible limits of normalized bivariate maxima of blocks of bivariate observations.
+See \cite{balakrishnan2009}, Chapter 12, for more information.

-In this context, we explore various estimators discussed in Section~\ref{s:approach} and compare their asymptotic variances as a measure of their efficiency.
-Unlike the bivariate Gaussian distribution, it is known that the maximum likelihood estimation generally performs better than the moment estimation for the Gumbel distribution.
-For illustration purposes, we first assume that all parameters are known except for the location parameter $\mu_1$ to simplify the comparison.
-This assumes the case $m=\infty$ in \eqref{e:mfmc-case-m} and also that $\sigma_1^\ast$ and $r^\ast$ are known.
-The moment formulation in \eqref{e:prelim-moment} for $\mu_1$ can be obtained as $\mu_1 = \bbE \xhifi - \sigma_1 \gamma $, where $\gamma$ is Euler's constant and $\sigma_1$ is the scale parameter (e.g.\ \cite{coles:2001}).
-The various estimators and their variances are then obtained as: for the baseline estimators,
+In this context, we explore various estimators discussed in \cref{s:approach} and compare their asymptotic variances as a measure of their efficiency.
+It is known that the maximum likelihood estimation generally performs better than the moment estimation for the Gumbel distribution.
+We consider here the case where both $\mu_1$ and $\sigma_1$ are unknown; the known $\sigma_1$ case is treated in Appendix~D of the supplementary material.
+The moment formulation for $\tone$ is written as (see \cite{johnson1995continuous}, Chapter 22)